OctopusDeploy/blog/blog/2021-08/workers-explained/index.md

 In essence, a Worker is a Tentacle.
 It runs the same Tentacle software as a deployment target, however, it's registered with the server in Worker Pools.
 Worker Pools are a collection of Worker Machines.

 ### If a Worker is a Tentacle, does it count as a target for licensing?
-Despite running the Tentacle software, Workers are viewed as an extension of the Octopus Server, and therefore not counted as targets.
+Despite running the Tentacle software, Workers are viewed as an extension of the Octopus Server, therefore not counted as targets.

-Under the current licensing model, there is no limit to how many Worker Machines you can have.
+Under the current licensing model, there's no limit to how many Worker Machines you can have.

 ## What is the Built-in Worker?
 All Octopus instances come with a **Default Worker Pool** defined.
 Any step that selects the **Default Worker Pool** executes on the Built-in Worker, which is the Octopus Server.
 If, however, a Worker Machine is added to the **Default Worker Pool**, the Built-in Worker is no longer used.